arohner/find-aot-deps/README.md

 A Clojure library to identify .jars containing transitive AOT dependencies.

 Q: What does that mean?
-A: When you AOT a namespace, all functions in the namespace are compiled, _as well as all of the namespaces dependencies_.
+A: When you AOT a namespace, all functions in the namespace are compiled, _as well as all of the namespace's dependencies_.

 Q: So?
-A: This can cause problems in dependency management, .
+A: This can cause problems in dependency management, when you AOT code that isn't a part of your library.
 Consider:

 You depend on version 1.0.0 of library A, and 1.0.0 of library
 B. Library B depends on 0.9.0 of library A, and AOTs a namespace that